skyscrapers/documentation/coding_guidelines/concourse.md

 In order to authenticate your jobs and resources to AWS, you must use individual IAM users for each purpose, with fine-grained permissions, and set the credentials for those users in your pipelines as secrets.

+> [!IMPORTANT]
-**IMPORTANT**: You shouldn't use the Concourse worker instance profile to authenticate your jobs to AWS.
+> You shouldn't use the Concourse worker instance profile to authenticate your jobs to AWS.

 The main reason for this is that Concourse is a multi-tenant setup, so by using the worker instance profile you would be giving the full set of permissions to all the jobs and teams running in Concourse, which poses a security risk.
 By using individual IAM users you can give much more fine-grained permissions to each job, pipeline and team.
 Also, the AWS credentials for those IAM users can be securely stored in Vault.
 In the future, when Concourse supports it, we'll be using [Vault's AWS secrets engine](https://www.vaultproject.io/docs/secrets/aws/index.html) to dynamically generate individual short-lived AWS credentials for each job.